sbsambado/ucnrs_wildfire/README.md

 *Manuscript in revisions*

-Wildfire disturbances and ecological cascades: teasing apart the direct and indirect effects of fire severity on tick populations
+Wildfire disturbances and ecological cascades: teasing apart the direct and indirect effects of fire on tick populations

 Authors: S Sambado*, G Dayton, K Zilliacus, S Dewees, A J MacDonald & C J Briggs